Diabetes Management for NYC Seniors: Smart Strategies for 2026

 Mental Health and Emotional Well-Being

 Living with diabetes can feel overwhelming.
 Stress and loneliness can raise blood sugar levels and reduce motivation.
-Staying socially connected through senior centers, faith groups, or community programs improves emotional health.
-Addressing mental health and loneliness helps seniors achieve better long-term diabetes outcomes.
+Staying socially connected through senior centers improves emotional health.
+Addressing mental health and loneliness helps seniors achieve better long-term outcomes.

 Community Resources and Support Programs

-NYC offers diabetes education programs, nutrition counseling, and senior health services through community clinics and local organizations.
-The NYC Health Department provides resources that help seniors learn self-care skills and access affordable support.
+NYC offers diabetes education and nutrition counseling through clinics in the Upper East Side or Sheepshead Bay.
+The NYC Health Department provides resources that help seniors learn self-care skills.
 If financial constraints are a concern, a NYS Pooled Trust may help protect your income for medical needs.
-For official information, visit the official NYC government website: www.nyc.gov.
+Visit www.nyc.gov for official info.

 1. Can seniors manage diabetes without medication?